edithatogo/mars/docs/tasks.md

 ---

-*This tasks document tracks all requirements and features for the pymars project, with completed items marked as [x].
+*This tasks document tracks all requirements and features for the mars project, with completed items marked as [x].
 The document will be updated as development progresses.*